top of page

 ZZZZZ

-Important Information Regarding Your Application
+Important Information About Your Application

-Legal Framework for Working as a Nanny in Mallorca (Spain)
+Legal Framework for Working as a Nanny in Mallorca

 Depending on the desired employment model and residency status, different legal requirements apply: